 Creating a design¶

-Design Description¶
+Design description¶

 directory.
-The structure is as below:
+The structure of the design file is shown below:

 ips:

-# design yaml and IP cores description yamls
+# design yaml and IP cores description YAMLs

 {ip_instance_name}: